softcite/software-mentions/README.md

 [Best Applied Research Paper Award runner-up]
 ```

 As the other GROBID models, the module relies only on state-of-the-art machine learning.
-The tool can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF, ELMo or fine-tuned transformers BERT, e.g. SciBERT (via [DeLFT](https://github.com/kermitt2/delft) JNI integration) and any combination of them.
+The tool can use linear CRF (via [Wapiti](https://github.com/kermitt2/Wapiti) JNI integration) or Deep Learning model such as BiLSTM-CRF, ELMo or fine-tuned transformers BERT, e.g. SciBERT and LinkBERT (via [DeLFT](https://github.com/kermitt2/delft) JNI integration) and any combination of them.

 A description of the task can be found [here](doc/description.md).